 Overview This section gives an overview of how association options can be used in real applications.
 Use the sample scopes The quickest way to configure a secure SSL/TLS application is by basing the configuration on one of the sample demos.tls scopes in the DomainName .cfg configuration file.
 In demos.tls, there are sample scopes that match all of the common use cases for SSL/TLS configuration.
-For more details, see "Configuration samples" on page 60.
+For more details, see "Configuration samples" on page 66.
 Rules of thumb The following rules of thumb should be kept in mind: If an association option is required by a particular invocation policy, it must also be supported by that invocation policy.
 It makes no sense to require an association option without supporting it.
 It is important to be aware that the secure invocation policies and the security mechanism policy mutually interact with each other.
-That is, the association options effective for a particular secure association depend on the available cipher suites (see "Constraints Imposed on Cipher Suites" on page 322).
-The NeProtect ion option must appear alone in a list of required.
-The NoProtection option must appear alone in a list of required options.
-It does not make sense to require other security options in addition to NoProtection.
+That is, the association options effective for a particular secure association depend on the available cipher suites (see "Constraints Imposed on Cipher Suites" on page 348).
+The NoProtection option must appear alone in a list of required

-Types of assocation option
+Types of association option